bainsy88/Ibm-Containers-Labs-Denmark/4-Container-Group-High-Availability.md

 Hello World!
   ```

-  The reason this still works is the requests are being routed to the container group that is still running in space 1 which is provisioned in London
+  The request is still completed seccessfully because it is routed to the container group in London.

-5. Switch to the your other space so we can validate the group is still running in space 1
+5. Switch to your other space so we can validate the group is still running:

   ```
   $ cf target -s [space1_name]